cwchentw/lightweight-cms/themes/default/README.md

     try {
         $publicDirectory = $rootDirectory . "/public";

-        # xCopy is a utility function in mdcms.
+        # xCopy is a utility function in Lightweight CMS.
         #  It will copy directories and files recursively.
         \mdcms\Core\xCopy($publicDirectory, $dest);
     }